 Travellers often comment that they get a deep connection with the local people because they are received as guests, not tourists.
 The indigenous hosts are often prompted to design handicrafts, which they, in turn, give, as welcome presents.
 “We only work with the local people who are interested in sustainable indigenous tourism and who are genuinely enthusiastic about the programme.
 I think this is the reason why travellers really value their experience, and often they tell us, it gives them a new perspective on their life,” Anniina concluded.

-Hopefully, we will be able to move around the world again by 2021.
-If you’d like to experience Tanzania and a different kind of life and travel experience, this program is unique and limited to just 8 people.
+Hopefully, as more countries open up in 2022, contact Anita direct if you’d like to experience Tanzania and a different kind of life and travel experience, this program is unique and limited to just 8 people.

 Story by Stephanie Brookes